ronaldbosma/blog/content/blog/replace-placholders-in-string-with-bicep-function/index.md

 var result = replace(temp2, '$(third)', 'III')
 ```

 This can become quite cumbersome when you have a lot of placeholders.
-It's also not very flexible and a mistake is easily made.
-I've had quite a few times that I used the wrong variable as an input for the replace function, resulting in incorrect output.
+It's also not very flexible, and a mistake is easily made.
+I've had quite a few times when I used the wrong variable as an input for the replace function, resulting in incorrect output.

 With the introduction of user-defined functions, I thought I could perhaps use a recursive function to loop over the placeholders and replace them with the actual values.
 However, Bicep doesn't allow functions to call themselves directly or indirectly.
 So, I had to come up with another solution.

-Fortunately, I found the [reduce](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-lambda#reduce) function, which actually has been around for a couple of years already.
+Fortunately, I found the [reduce](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-lambda#reduce) function, which has actually been around for a couple of years already.
 This function reduces an array to a single value.
 The signature is:

 ```bicep
 reduce(inputArray, initialValue, lambda expression)
 ```

-We can pass our placeholders into the `inputArray`, the initial string into the `initialValue` and use the `lambda expression` to replace the placeholders with the actual values.
+We can pass our placeholders into the `inputArray`, the initial string into the `initialValue`, and use the `lambda expression` to replace the placeholders with the actual values.
 The lambda expression has the current and next value parameters and an optional index.

 The following Bicep code shows how you can use the `reduce` function to replace placeholders in a string: